 Guidance was produced in response to concerns that patients often delay reporting serious SACT side effects.
 Two complementary approaches to improve side effect reporting are suggested.

-The importance of having mortality meetings to review deaths within 30 days of treatment with SACT has been established and most trusts have developed their own system for deciding which cases to discuss.
 The UK Chemotherapy Board recognised the many current examples of good practice but noted an inconsistency of approach between centres which may limit sharing of learning.
 It has summarised the key details of the processes currently used and developed a proposed template for an operational policy and pro forma.